timklapdor/dooo/_talks/distributed-learning-system.md

 ---

-title:
+title: A Distributed Learning System
 subtitle:
 description: |-
   What is the presentation about
 purpose: |-
   Location or audience
 date: 2017-06-02 00:00:00
 outputs:
 - name: Download PDF